atlarge-research/wta-tools/benchmarking/README.md

 ## DAS-5
 DAS-5 or Distributed ASCII Supercomputer 5 (DAS-5) is a cluster of distributed high-end servers.
 This will be the production environment setting on which Spark and the Spark plugin will be running.

+Supplementary information can be found [here](https://asci.tudelft.nl/project-das/).

 ### das-bigdata-deployment
 This is the script to download, configure, and deploy Hadoop HDFS, YARN, and Spark on the Distributed ASCII Supercomputer (DAS-5).
+The DAS scripts are Python scripts that submit a slot allocation request on the DAS, whilst configuring the Spark environment.
+It is based on the work of Tim Hegeman, Chris Lemaire, and Laurens Versluis.
+You can find the forked source repo [here](https://github.com/lfdversluis/das-bigdata-deployment).

 For more detailed information on how to use this script, go to the [README](das-bigdata-deployment/README.md) in the **das-bigdata-deployment** directory.

 ## Running TPC-DS benchmark
 The instructions below are meant for running the TPC-DS benchmark locally.
 In order to run it on DAS-5, make use of the **das-bigdata-deployment** module and modify accordingly.